Skip to content

 PyoIterable

-Bases: Pipeable, Checkable, Iterable[T]
+Bases: Pipeable, Checkable, Iterable[T], ABC

-Base trait for all pyochain Iterables.
+Base ABC for all pyochain Iterables.

-PyoIterable[T] is the common API surface shared by:
+It's the common API surface shared by:

 • eager Collections: Seq, Vec, Set, SetMut, Dict